sibos2019/dev_park/README.md

-# dev_park
+# dev_park: Hackathon

-## Themes
+## Themes: Open Banking needs Open Minds

-1. API Mash up challenge
+1. Use APIs to create an original payment mashup application
-2. Solve API around Security and Identity
+2. Solve an API related problem in Financial Services for example in security and identity

 ##  Rules